Southern California's AllFlat provides best-of-breed hardware and software solutions to flatten your world.

 💣 This symbol represents a Bad Idea to not try, such as "no exploiting case insensitivity."
 App Planar Infinity can fix case mismatches.

-🥬 Keep all Lithium Ion batteries topped off, preventing full charge by remembering the previous.
-Full batteries draw zero charge; the tiny trickle just keeps the electronics refreshed.
+🌱 Keep all Lithium Ion batteries topped off, preventing full charge by remembering the previous.
+Full batteries draw zero charge; the tiny trickle just keeps the zillion wire gates fresh but idle at extremely low current.

 Planar Infinity also sports a bicameral controller model; a small controller inside the Device paired over Bluetooth to a dedicated high-end tablet viewing and controlling it.